ecivis/encoding-utility/README.md

 ## Usage

-Within the component you'd like to make use of the Identity Utlity, have WireBox inject an instance for you from the module's namespace:
+Within the component you'd like to make use of the Encoding Utlity, have WireBox inject an instance for you from the module's namespace:
 ```
 property name="encutil" inject="encodingUtility@EncodingUtility";
 ```